“may I never lose

 There was a time when I thought things couldn’t get any worse, lately, it seems there is no end to the way people can terrorize one another and no end in sight for the war happening in secret all around us.
 So, what can I do when I feel too afraid to leave the house and too afraid to let those who want to keep me there win?

-I try to remember the worst case scenario.
+I am constantly working to prevent, and prepare for, the worst-case scenario.
 Not the hatred, not the violence, not even the prospect of losing my life.
 No, the worst case scenario is to become something I’m not.
 To become a part of the problem.
-To let my fear control me, or worse, turn me into someone filled with hatred and willing to do anything to feel safe again.
+To let my fear control me, or worse, turn me into someone filled with suspicion and willing to do anything to feel safe again.